-For the Gwalia Ghost Town and Museum's Official Website, click here.
+Gwalia Ghost Town and Museum's Website

 Visitors can explore over a dozen buildings in the Gwalia ghost town, including miners’ cottages, single men’s camps, Patroni’s Guest House and Mazza’s Store.
 Up on the hill in the Mine Precinct, there are the Mine Manager’s House (now Hoover House Bed & Breakfast), the Assay Office, the headframe and winder and many fascinating outdoor exhibits.
 Highlights include ‘Midland’, one of three steam engines that worked on the woodlines supplying the Sons of Gwalia mine with timber and fuel.
 There is also the first passenger tram in Western Australia, which ran between Leonora and Gwalia from 1903 to 1921.
 The collection of smaller objects housed in the Mine Office explores community, cultural and mining life and features the heritage of Afghans, Italians and Yugoslavs.

 Gwalia Museum is open from 9am to 4pm daily (excluding Christmas Day).

 Allow a couple of hours to cover the Mine Precinct and Hoover House before exploring the townsite buildings.